 provides a B&O tax deduction to health or social welfare organizations for amounts received from the United States, any instrumentality of the United States, the state of Washington, or any municipal corporation or political subdivision of the state of Washington as compensation for or to support health or social welfare services, rendered by a health or social welfare organization, as defined in RCW 82.04.431

 , or by a municipal corporation or political subdivision.
-These deductible amounts should be included in the gross income reported on the excise tax return, and then deducted on the return when determining the amount of the organization's taxable income.
+These deductible amounts should be included in the gross income reported on the excise tax return, entered on the deduction page, and then deducted on the return when determining the amount of the organization's taxable income.
 A deduction is not allowed, however, for amounts that are received under an employee benefit plan.